zhanglabtools/STAVAG/README.md

 ```

 ## Tutorials
 The following are detailed tutorials.
-Move STAVAG.py into the Tutorials folder, and you’ll be able to run all the tutorials.
-All tutorials were ran on an intel 12600kf cpu and validated on an AMD 3900X cpu.
+All tutorials were ran on an intel 12600kf cpu.

 1. [Identify DVGs on 2D cSCC data](./Tutorials/Case_I_STAVAG_on_2D_cSCC_data.ipynb).